openhab/org.openhab.binding.zwave/doc/wintop/multisensor_0_0.md

 ### Parameter 5: Mode

 The mode that is entered after detection
-Normal operation mode is default.
+<p&gtNormal operation mode is default.</p&gt
 Values in the range 1 to 3 may be set.

 The manufacturer defined default value is ```2```.